Architectural features of the Great pyramid.

 Gantenbrink says - 'I was convinced that the shafts mark the first construction phase of the pyramid.
 They constitute basic elements of great importance.
 Put simply, a stone structure of such magnitude, built up in layers over a period of many years, is a sufficiently gargantuan undertaking to daunt any builder.
 But adding diagonal shafts through such a structure so complicates the task that it becomes a builder's nightmare.
 The builders must have ascribed great significance to the shafts; otherwise they would never have let themselves in for such a massive constructional headache'.

-3) They were used for spiritual or religious purposes. - No other pyramids show similar features, why this pyramid alone was singled out for this is uncertain.
-Their importance however, cannot be ignored.
-Were they for the passing of the Soul?
+3) They were used for religious/symbolic purposes: Although there are no other pyramids which show similar features this theory seems possible, although why this pyramid alone was singled out for this is uncertain.
+The suggestion that they were placed there for the passing of the soul is highly questionable in terms of the queens chamber?
 Nothing contemporary is recorded concerning this practice.

 The Queens northern star-shaft has been explored at least twice.
 Once in 1872 by Waynman Dixon and D. R. Grant, and then again in 1993 by Gantenbrink.
 The following is a list of objects found in the shaft:-